Travel Insurance FAQ

 I am not able to travel for my business trip.
 Will the policy pay for a replacement traveller?

 Do you cover if my sports equipment that I use during my trip is damaged while being used?

-Am I covered for theft of valuables or personal money?
+Am I covered for loss, theft or accidental damage of valuables or personal money?